DESIGN & EVOLUTION

 The small wood band incorporated all along the board, acting as a spine.
 One of the main components of a surfboard, it’s essential for the solidity of the surfboard.
 The shapers pay special attention to this component and continue to innovate to make the sport evolve.
 All the surfboards don’t have the same stringer.
 Some have several, including a longboard, which allows more rigidity and strength in the board and thus prevents the board is too flexible.

-Today, some surfboards made of epoxy and polyurethane do not even have stringer anymore.
+Today, some surfboards made of epoxy and polyurethane do not even have stringers anymore.
 Surfboards design continues to evolve.

 Types of surfboards

 All these elements can be combined in different ways to create various types of boards; here are the most common:

 - This board is narrower and shorter, with a tapered nose, lighter, and much more manoeuvrable.
 Ideal for advanced surfers.
 Surfing shortboards without having the level of experience required is a very common mistake that slows the progress of thousands of intermediate surfers around the world.

 - Long and slender board, specifically designed for surfing big waves.
 (Jaws, Nazaré etc)

 - These boards combine the rowing power of longboards while having some of the manoeuvrability of a shortboard.
 Ideal for learning and having fun while leaving a margin for growth.
 These surfboards are about 6.5 to 8.5 feet long, with good thickness and width.

-- More rounded, short and wide board, easy to paddle, which allows to surf soft waves, while keeping the manoeuvrability and speed.
+- A more rounded, short and wide board, is easy to paddle, which allows one to surf soft waves while keeping the manoeuvrability and speed.

 Types of surfboard tails

 Pointed in the back end, which holds the wave well even when it forms a real wall of water.
-The pin tail is mainly found on gun-type surfboards, which are ideal for large and powerfull waves forming tubes, where the surfers don’t need much maneuvering and turning.
-This type of surfboard maintain direction on powerful and abrupt waves.
+The pin tail is mainly found on gun-type surfboards, which are ideal for large and powerful waves forming tubes, where the surfers don’t need much manoeuvring and turning.
+This type of surfboard maintains direction on powerful and abrupt waves.

-More versatile version of pin tail and round tail, ideal for medium sized waves.
+A more versatile version of pin tail and round tail, ideal for medium-sized waves.
 It offers more stability and speed.